rgpass/i_didnt_know_javascript/06_es6_and_beyond.md

 // implicit return: { value: undefined, done: true }
 ```

-Only the `...` spread operator and the `,` comma operator have lower precedence.
+Only the `...` spread operator and the `,` comma operator have lower precedence than `yield`.
 Often need to wrap the yield with `()` to make it valid and execute first.

 `yield` is right-associative. `yield yield 4` is the same as `yield (yield 4)`.

 `yield *bar` will invoke `bar`'s iterator and delegate its own host generator's control to `bar`'s iterator until `bar`'s iterator is exhausted, then it resumes with the original.

-Generators, when execute, create both an iterator and iterable.
+Generators, when executed, create both an iterator and iterable.
 Thus can be used in `for..of` loops.

-The first `.next()` doesn't need a value because all it's doing is starting the generator.
+The first `.next()` doesn't need a value passed in because all it's doing is starting the generator.

 A generator's iterator does have `.return` and `.throw` methods.
 Both abort a paused generator immediately.